Sriracha Keto Guide: Capsaicin’s Fat Burning Power + Zero Carb Hot Sauces

 1. Franks RedHot

 This classic cayenne pepper hot sauce is often simply called ‘wing sauce’.
-Since they’re a popular cheat food, many people wonder are chicken wings good for weight loss or not?
+Since they’re a popular cheat food, many people wonder whether chicken wings are beneficial for weight loss or not.
 On the keto diet, traditional bone-in wings with Franks Redhot Wings sauce are an excellent high-fat, high-protein, zero-carb indulgence.

 2. Cholula